 Bachelor Degree of Law, Yonsei University

 Yoon Jung Kim is currently a prosecutor at the Western Branch of Daegu District Prosecutors' office in Korea.
 After passing the bar exam in 2004, Prosecutor Kim worked for the Financial Supervisory Service, the financial supervisory body of the Korean Government, for two years.
 She completed a two-year practice program at the Judicial Research & Training Institute of the Supreme Court of Korea.

 Prosecutor Kim has been serving as a prosecutor since 2009.
 As a prosecutor, she has been in charge of trying sexual violence cases and supporting victims.
-Her research at McGeorge during the 2014-2015 academic year will be focused on sexual violence.
+Her research at McGeorge during the 2014-2015 academic year was focused on sexual violence.